Fire: Truth or Fiction

-With too few personnel out fighting the Holiday Farm Fire — 200 people for a 145,000 acre fire — damaged communication towers and a state with 900,000 acres currently burning, and 500,000 people evacuated, according to Oregon’s Office of Emergency Management, we are craving news updates.
+With too few personnel out fighting the Holiday Farm Fire — 200 people for a 145,000 acre fire as of Sept.
+10 — damaged communication towers and a state with 900,000 acres currently burning, and 500,000 people with evacuation warnings or orders, according to Oregon’s Office of Emergency Management, we are craving news updates.
 What is happening right now?
 Are we in danger?
 Should we evacuate?
 Can we drink the water?
 Who can we blame for these fires?

 There is a lot of information out there, and probably even more misinformation.
 If in doubt, check with a trusted news source before you share a meme or a post.